mizazhaider-ceh/M-Izaz-Haider-Profile/README.md

 ## 💡 Experience
 Although I am an emerging professional, I have already worked on various projects related to **ethical hacking**, **penetration testing**, and **cybersecurity assessments**.
 My passion for learning drives me to continuously practice my skills and explore new technologies.

-- **Penetration Testing**: Gained hands-on experience using tools like Kali Linux, Parrot OS, Metasploit 2, and more.
+- **Penetration Testing**: Gained hands-on experience using tools  Kali Linux, Parrot OS, Metasploit 2, and tools like Nmap,Web Recon tools,Metaspoilt,Nikto,Nessus,Sublist3r,Google Dorks,Dns Recon and Enumeration tools,Hydra,Aircrack-ng and much more.
 I am continuously learning and expanding my toolset to better assess the security of systems.
 - **WordPress Web Designing & Security**: I can design WordPress websites and have performed vulnerability assessments on websites built with WordPress.
 Gained valuable experience in both web design and securing WordPress sites against threats.
 - **Programming**: Have performed multiple projects in C, C++, Python, and HTML at beginner to intermediate levels.
 Currently expanding my skills to include JavaScript, Bash, and other languages to further enhance my security expertise.
 - **MS Access**: Created and managed databases, gaining intermediate-level experience in database management and administration.